moj-analytical-services/user-guidance/source/documentation/tools/airflow/index.md

 # Airflow

-> Airflow is a platform created by the community to programmatically author, schedule and monitor workflows
+> Airflow is a platform to programmatically author, schedule and monitor workflows
 >
 > Source: [Airflow](https://airflow.apache.org)